bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 At the cortical level, we found that contralateral premotor and bilateral parietal regions acquire a stronger representation during consolidation, that likely reflects that the tuning of these neural populations to coordinated movements are consolidated early after learning [@makino_transformation_2017;@yokoi_does_2017;@pilgramm_motor_2016].

 Further investigating such changes at subcortical level, significant differences are found in bilateral putamen and more specifically ventral posterior regions, which specifies the previous report of their increased activation after consolidation [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
-TODO: cerebellum
+Significant representational changes are also found in cerebellum ipsilateral lobule IX as well as contralateral Crus I and II in lobule VII.
+(TODO: explanation?)
 Concurrently to this consolidation induced representational emergence, only few regions showed decreased sequence discrimination, namely ipsilateral caudate nuclei and bilateral hippocampus.
 The hippocampal early representation have been hypothesized to buffer novel explicit motor sequence learning and concur to the reactivations of the distributed network for reprocessing during offline periods, though progressively disengaging afterward [@albouy_hippocampus_2013].
 Our novel findings of differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies their previously reported activity change in the course of MSL [@lehericy_distinct_2005;@jankowski_distinct_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017].

-These results also align with recent report [@kawai_motor_2015] of the striatum being "tutored" by the cortex during training and is afterward able to express the acquired and consolidated skill even in the absence of neo-cortical inputs.
-However, when the cortex is intact from injury, the distributed representation of the skill yet includes the large cortical networks described above, which is recruited during learning and still necessary for more complex, longer or dexterous sequences of movements [@grillner_action_2015].
-Indeed, the results of [@kawai_motor_2015] applied to the learning a simple timing between two level presses, the striatal representation that we found here could similarly encode subsets of timely coordinated movements, or chunks of the sequence.

 While our results show that the distributed representational network during learning is reorganized during memory consolidation, the present study was not designed to investigate the space of hippocampal and striatal sequence representation that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].
-Notably the respective extrinsic and intrinsic skill encoding in hippocampal and striatal systems remains to be assessed.
+Notably, the respective extrinsic and intrinsic skill encoding in hippocampal and striatal systems remains to be assessed.

 Interestingly, our study investigated sequence representations after limited training and following sleep-dependent consolidation while previous research compared sequences intensely trained for multiple days to newly acquired ones [@wiestler_skill_2013].
 Therefore, in our study, sequence representations may further evolve, strengthen or decline with either additional training or offline memory reprocessing supported in part by sleep.

 To limit the difficulty and the duration of the task, only four sequences were practiced by the subjects, two consolidated and two newly acquired, which could be a factor limiting the power of our analysis, as only a single multivariate distance is assessed for each of these conditions.
 Moreover, the sequences were trained independently during longer blocks, and thus the present task further induces demands for instruction processing, switching and inhibition that could trigger novel learning for the consolidated sequences.
-We however suppose that the previously encoded motor sequence engrams are invariably retrieved during this task and is reflected by significant differences in the multivariate distance contrast maps.
+We however suppose that the previously encoded motor sequence engrams are invariably retrieved during this task and is reflected by significant differences in behavioral measures and multivariate distance contrast.

 ##Conclusion